Constraining spontaneous black hole scalarization in scalar-tensor-Gauss-Bonnet theories with current gravitational-wave data: Discussion

 In this paper, we confronted this type of waveform model with two real events, GW190814 and GW151226, to establish novel constraints on a particular STGB theory that allows for the spontaneous scalarization of~BHs.
 Because slowly rotating BHs in this theory must scalarize if their size is comparable to the new length scale~$\lambda$ that is introduced, whereas rapidly rotating BHs of any mass are effectively indistinguishable from~Kerr, we found that GW190814\,---\,whose primary has a spin that is bounded to be small, and whose signal is by all metrics consistent with~GR\,---\,was able to rule out values of~$\lambda$ in a narrow range slightly above~$2M_1$, with $M_1$ denoting the mass of the primary~BH.
 The other event, GW151226, did not levy any meaningful constraint, but served to illustrate that some amount of information can still be extracted when the spins of both components in a binary are~poorly~measured.

-It is worth emphasizing that although we focused on just one particular STGB theory in this study; namely, the one whose coupling function~$f(\phi)$ is given in Eq.~\eqref{eq:stgb_coupling_function}, the universal nature of the \emph{onset} of spontaneous scalarization implies that our general conclusion\,---\,that GW190814 excludes a range values of~$\lambda$ near~$2M_1$\,---\,holds for any STGB theory in this class.
-The precise range of values that are excluded, however, is model dependent, as it is determined by the particular way in which the BH's scalar charge~$Q$ varies as a function of the mass and spin.
-For the specific theory in Eq.~\eqref{eq:stgb_coupling_function}, we find that values of~${\lambda \in [\LambdaConstraintLowerLimit, \LambdaConstraintUpperLimit]~M_\odot}$ are strongly disfavored with a Bayes~factor~of~$0.1$~or~less. \looseness=-1
+It is worth emphasizing that although we focused on just one particular STGB theory in this study, namely, the one whose coupling function~$f(\phi)$ is given in Eq.~\eqref{eq:stgb_coupling_function}, the universal nature of the \emph{onset} of spontaneous scalarization implies that our general conclusion\,---\,that GW190814 excludes a range values of~$\lambda$ near~$2M_1$\,---\,holds for any STGB theory in this class.
+The precise range of values that are excluded, however, is model dependent, as it is determined by the particular way in which the BH's scalar charge~$Q$ varies as a function of its mass and spin.
+For the specific theory in Eq.~\eqref{eq:stgb_coupling_function}, we find that values of~${\lambda \in [56,96]~M_\odot}$ are strongly disfavored with a Bayes~factor~of~$0.1$~or~less. \looseness=-1

 Putting BHs aside, neutron stars are also capable of undergoing spontaneous scalarization in STGB theories~\cite{Silva:2017uqg, Doneva:2017duq, Ventagli:2021ubn}.
-Indeed, the authors of Ref.~\cite{Danchev:2021tew} use observations of binary pulsars to establish constraints on~$\lambda$ for the same specific theory that we consider, albeit for values of ${\beta \in [400, 7000]}$.
-Constraints for smaller values of~$\beta$ are challenging to derive due to numerical difficulties encountered when solving the field equations for a neutron star, although a naive extrapolation of the aforementioned results down to our value of ${\beta = 6}$ suggests that binary pulsars should impose more stringent constraints on~$\lambda$ than~those derived herein.
-Even~so, our analysis still provides a complementary constraint on~$\lambda$ that was obtained via independent means; i.e., through GW~observations~of~BHs.
+Indeed, the authors of Ref.~\cite{Danchev:2021tew} used observations of binary pulsars to establish constraints on~$\lambda$ for the same specific theory that we consider, albeit for values of ${\beta \sim 10^4}$.
+Smaller values of~$\beta$ are challenging to probe due to numerical difficulties encountered when solving the field equations for a neutron star, although an extrapolation of the aforementioned results down to our value of ${\beta = 6}$ suggests that binary pulsars should impose more stringent constraints on~$\lambda$ than~those derived herein.
+Even~so, our analysis still provides a complementary constraint on~$\lambda$ that was obtained via independent means, i.e., through GW~observations~of~BHs.